paulsebastian97/Serpentine-Snake-Robot/README.md

 Team members: Paul Sebastian, Adarsh V.S, Akshay S.N, Adhish G.V

 ## Repository Contents
-* code - The entire firmware with all the libraries
+* Code - The entire firmware of the robot and the wireless joystick controller.
-* datasheets - Contains all the datasheets and references
+* Datasheets - Contains all the datasheets and references.
-* images - Images of the robot and the joystick controller
+* Images - Images of the robot and the joystick controller.
-* report - Documentation on the working of the robot and all the task submissions
+* Report - Documentation on the theme analysis and initial implementation strategy.
-* schematics - Hardware schematic of the robot and the joystick controller
+* Schematics - Hardware schematic of the robot and the joystick controller.

 ## Serpentine Snake Robot
 ![alt tag](https://github.com/paulsebastian97/Serpentine-Snake-Robot/blob/master/Images/Serpentine%20Snake%20Robot.png)